-Under City Data Policy arrangements should be made to build a data warehouse and integrate data with it.
-Extract, Transform and Load (ETL) is the common methodology used for data integration.
+Under City Data policy arrangements should be made to build a data warehouse and integrate data with it.
+Extract, Transforms and Load (ETL) is the common methodology used for data integration.
 It is a three-step process which used for data integration to blend data from multiple sources.
-During this process, data is taken (extracted) from a source system, converted (transformed) into a format that can be analyzed, and stored (loaded) into a data warehouse or other system.
+During the process, data is taken (extracted) from a source system, converted (transformed) into a format that can be analyzed, and stared (loaded) into a data warehouse or other system.